PantelisGeorgiadis/dcmjs-imaging/README.md

 // In case calculateHistograms rendering option is false
 // histograms should not be present. const histograms = renderingResult.histograms;
+// Color palette used to render the pixels.
+// In case of color images, colorPalette should not be present. const colorPalette = renderingResult.colorPalette;
 ```
 Please check a live example [here][dcmjs-imaging-live-example-url].